ankitk55/Buyogo_Backend_Assignment_Traini8/Buyogo_Backend_Assignment_Traini8/README.md

 - **Info:** Provides general information about the API, such as contact details, description, title, version, license, and terms of service.
 - **Servers:** Specifies the servers where the API is hosted, allowing developers to interact with different environments.
 - **Security:** Defines security requirements for accessing the API.
 In this case, it requires bearer token authentication.

-### Authentication Bearer Token

-The `bearerAuth` security scheme is defined for JWT (JSON Web Token) authentication:
-- **Description:** Indicates the type of authentication, which is JWT.
-- **Scheme:** Specifies the authentication scheme as "bearer", requiring clients to present a bearer token.
-- **Type:** Specifies the type of security scheme as HTTP.
-- **Bearer Format:** Defines the format of the bearer token as "JWT".
-- **In:** Specifies the location of the bearer token in the HTTP request headers.

 ## Setup